sivarajankumar/web-invoice/trunk/readme.txt

 * Google Checkout subscriptions and PayPal Payflow support sponsored by Sean Ham, http://consulting.dynamisart.com
 * Sage Pay support sponsored by Euan Robertson, http://euan.co.uk/
 * AlertPay subscriptions support sponsored by Nathan Prescott, http://neopetsguru.com/
-* 2Checkout integration and per invoice payment methods sponsored by Rezwan Mortuza, http://graffias.net/
+* 2Checkout integration and per invoice payment methods sponsored by Graffias Network, http://www.graffiasnetwork.com/

 Would you like to see this plugin in other languages?
 Please show your interest in the [Web Invoice community forum](http://mohanjith.com/forum/forum.php?id=1).